 You can use the scoring activity in many different ways.
 Here are some examples to get you inspired:

-Example #1 – Show scores from a peer review session to students
+Example #1 – Show scores from a peer review session to learners

 Example #2 – List all activities required to pass the course